Billing (performing arts): Studio vs. production company

 The name of the studio that is normally credited is the one that distributed the film.
 However, a studio may not necessarily be the party that produced it.
 Instead, a separate production company may have actually made the film or financed a substantial part of the film.
-For instance, on the 1979 film The China Syndrome, the opening titles bill Columbia Pictures as presenting the film, but the actual production was handled by Michael Douglas/IPC Films; IPC Films was a production company of Jane Fonda, one of the three main stars (the others were Michael Douglas and Jack Lemmon [Columbia was merely the distributor]), and director James Bridges got the possessory credit ("A James Bridges Film").
+For instance, on the 1979 film The China Syndrome, the opening titles bill Columbia Pictures as presenting the film, but the actual production was handled by Michael Douglas/IPC Films; IPC Films was a production company of Jane Fonda, one of the three main stars (the others were Douglas and Jack Lemmon), and director James Bridges got the possessory credit ("A James Bridges Film").

 Possessory credits

 Depending on their standing, the director may be granted an extra, prominent credit before the film's title (as in "A Ridley Scott Film"); this practice began with directors such as Otto Preminger, David Lean, and John Frankenheimer in the mid-1960s.
 Sometimes the producer or writer may also get a possessory credit.
 Up until the establishment of the director's possessive credit, in the early 1970s, some directors were so highly regarded that they received what seems to be a producer's credit, even if they did not produce the film.
 Victor Fleming was one such director: his films usually featured the credit "A Victor Fleming Production", even when someone else produced the film.
 James Whale was similarly credited.

 Director Kevin Smith refuses to use a possessory credit, such as "A Kevin Smith Film", feeling that a movie is made by everyone involved and not the product of just the director.